AppImageCommunity/awesome-appimage/README.md

 ### Deployment tools for Python applications

-- [python-appimage](https://github.com/niess/python-appimage) - Ready to use AppImage distributions of Python (can be modified to include your application).
+- [Briefcase](https://briefcase.readthedocs.io/) - Convert Python project into a standalone native application, e.g., using AppImage.
+- [linuxdeploy-plugin-conda](https://github.com/linuxdeploy/linuxdeploy-plugin-conda) - Bundle Python into an AppDir using a source distribution, Conda, and linuxdeploy.
 - [linuxdeploy-plugin-python](https://github.com/niess/linuxdeploy-plugin-python) - Bundle Python into an AppDir using a source distribution and linuxdeploy.
-- [linuxdeploy-plugin-conda](https://github.com/linuxdeploy/linuxdeploy-plugin-conda) - Bundle Python into an AppDir using a source distribution, Conda, and linuxdeploy.
-- [Briefcase](https://briefcase.readthedocs.io/) - Convert Python project into a standalone native application, e.g., using AppImage.
+- [PyAppImage](https://github.com/srevinsaju/pyappimage) - Ultimately simple python-to-appimage bundler.
 - [pycharm-appimage-support](https://gitlab.com/chezmurray/pycharm-appimage-support) - Deploy Python project as an AppImage directly from the PyCharm IDE.
-- [PyAppImage](https://github.com/srevinsaju/pyappimage) - Ultimately simple python-to-appimage bundler.
+- [python-appimage](https://github.com/niess/python-appimage) - Ready to use AppImage distributions of Python (can be modified to include your application).

 ### Deployment tools for Electron applications

+- [Appnativefy](https://github.com/sarweshparajuli/appnativefy) - Create AppImage with embedded Electron browser from any website.
 - [electron-builder](https://github.com/electron-userland/electron-builder) - Supports AppImage as an output format.
 - [electron-forge-maker-appimage](https://github.com/saleae/electron-forge-maker-appimage) - Electron Forge builder for AppImage.
-- [Appnativefy](https://github.com/sarweshparajuli/appnativefy) - Create AppImage with embedded Electron browser from any website.

 ### Deployment tools for Windows applications

-- [wine32-deploy](https://github.com/sudo-give-me-coffee/wine32-deploy) - Creates AppImages for 32-bit Windows applications that can run on 64-bit Linux systems without multilib installed.
 - [AppImage For WINE](https://github.com/Hackerl/Wine_Appimage) - WINE-based AppImages and LD_PRELOAD based patches to launch WINE from AppImages.
 - [ferion11/Wine_Appimage](https://github.com/ferion11/Wine_Appimage) - AppImage for WINE 32bits from PlayOnLinux, an run on no-multilib systems.
-- [GameImage](https://gitlab.com/formigoni/gameimage) -  GameImage is a way to package up games with either Wine or an Emulator into a portable AppImage that could be useful for the Steam Deck.
+- [wine32-deploy](https://github.com/sudo-give-me-coffee/wine32-deploy) - Creates AppImages for 32-bit Windows applications that can run on 64-bit Linux systems without multilib installed.

 ### Deployment tools for Java applications